conda-forge/cfunits-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: A python interface to UNIDATA`s Udunits-2 package with CF extensions
+Summary: A python interface to UNIDATA's Udunits-2 package with CF extensions

 A python interface to UNIDATA`s Udunits-2 library with CF extensions.
 Store, combine and compare physical units and convert numeric values to different units.